Starring: John Wayne, Glen Campbell, Kim Darby, Robert Duvall

 My dad likes the OG version better, and let’s be real here: it’s rare that a remake tops the original.
 In fact, usually the remake succeeds only in pissing everyone off.
 Nobody wants to see a f*cking remake of The Princess Bride, including Carey Elwes!
 STOP RUINING CLASSIC MOVIES!

 With that said, True Grit is one of the rare exceptions – the two films have enough similarities that the reboot honours the original, and doesn’t ruin the story and its themes.
-And the original is a cowboy boots the house down classic.
+The original is a cowboy boots-the-house-down classic, despite its huge departure from the original book’s ending.

 The humour is somehow almost exactly the same, despite being written four decades apart and for audiences with entirely different values and expectations.
 The writers, director, and actors gave the new version enough of their own personal touches to validate the existence of a remake – it’s not just a lackluster copy with new faces.